ragibayon/ragibayon/README.md

 ## Projects

-As github only allows six repositories to pin, some of the cool projects I loved to work with is mentioned below.
+As GitHub only allows six repositories to pin, some of the cool projects I loved to work with are mentioned below.

 ### Backend Projects